jsenv/core/README.md

 # dev-server

-- inside bundle if compileGroupCount is 1 do not generate any compileGroup nor the balancer files
 - consider updating fromHref inside registreModuleFrom to avoid evaluating base on response content-type ?
   It apparently could be a vulnerability issue in case of man in the middle.
 We could rely on file extension instead